 The general Associate in Arts (A.A.) degree is the best choice to transfer directly into most bachelor programs, but our Associate in Science degrees also provide transfer options, especially directly into EFSC's Bachelor of Applied Science four-year degrees.
-Eastern Florida has prepared Transfer GPS: Graduation Pathway for Success for the most popular bachelor programs.
-Each Transfer GPS outlines recommended coursework while completing your A.A. that would best prepare you to transfer into your intended four-year program.
+Work with your academic advisor to be sure your coursework while completing your A.A. or A.S. degree best prepares you to transfer into your intended four-year program.

 Eastern Florida has a collection of articulation agreements in place, the formal documents that spell out the transfer process after getting an EFSC degree.
 Plus below is a general look at your transfer options with a two-year degree.
 FloridaShines, the state's online college advising and records system and a service of the Florida Virtual Campus, also provides invaluable resources on your transfer rights.